Understanding Piping Systems in Revit for MEP Plumbing: Color Codes, Properties, and Integration to Second Floor

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome back to VDCI video course content for MEP plumbing.
 In the previous video, we went ahead and adjusted our cold water line and we got in our hot water line here.
-But what we want to go ahead and do now is we want to talk about some specifics about this hot and cold water line and the piping systems, but then we're going to get this information up to the second floor.
+But what we want to go ahead and do now is talk about some specifics about this hot and cold water line and the piping systems, and then we're going to get this information up to the second floor.

-So what I want you to notice, first of all, is that the color of these pipes, you may notice that when I have this pipe here, it is under my domestic cold water.
-And you'll also notice that as a blue color, right?
+So what I want you to notice, first of all, is the color of these pipes.
+You may notice that when I have this pipe here, it is part of my domestic cold water system.
+And you'll also notice that it has a blue color, right?
 And that's the graphic override.
-It has there the same thing with the hot water line is that you'll notice that it's a red color.
+It has there.
+The same thing with the hot water line—you'll notice that it's a red color.

-Now this is set up in the piping systems and understanding how this aspect work is actually a pretty important aspect of understanding plumbing and Revit, and we'll be creating our own systems and everything like that.
+Now this is set up in the piping systems, and understanding how this aspect works is actually a pretty important aspect of understanding plumbing and Revit, and we'll be creating our own systems and everything like that.
 But let's go ahead and take a look at where I'm getting this information.
-So in your project browser, if you go down here to families, I'm going to expand out families.
+So in your project browser, if you go down here to Families, I'm going to expand out Families.

 I'm going to scroll down until I find piping systems.
-So yours might look like this where it's collapsed.
-Just hit the plus sign next to the piping systems, but click on that.
+Yours might look like this where it's collapsed.
+Just hit the plus sign next to the piping systems, and click on it.

-You'll see, you might have piping system collapse there.
-Just expand that out again.
-And you'll see that there is a value of these different piping systems already in here.
+You’ll see you might have piping systems collapsed there.
+Just expand that out again, and you'll see that there are values for these different piping systems already in here.

 Learn Revit MEP